ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 ## How Snapshot uses IPFS

 Snapshot uses IPFS to make the whole voting process fully transparent and auditable.
-In practice, every space, proposal, vote, and user action is added to IPFS and has [CID](/concepts/content-addressing/).
+Every space, proposal, vote, and user action is added to IPFS and has a [content identifier (CID)](/concepts/content-addressing/).

 Additionally, the Snapshot UI is also [available on IPFS](https://bafybeihzjoqahhgrhnsksyfubnlmjvkt66aliodeicywwtofodeuo2icde.ipfs.dweb.link/).

 To understand how Snapshot uses IPFS, it's useful to understand how the whole architecture was designed.
-Snapshot is a hybrid app combining design patterns common to Web2 and Web3 apps, and built based on the three-tier architecture:
+Snapshot is a hybrid app combining design patterns common to Web2 and Web3 apps, and is based on the three-tier architecture:

 - **Presentation tier:** [The Snapshot UI](https://github.com/snapshot-labs/snapshot).
 The UI is also available over IPFS (see the `x-ipfs-path` header when making an HTTP request to `https://snapshot.org`.)
 - **Logic tier:** The [snapshot-hub](https://github.com/snapshot-labs/snapshot-hub) node.js server that exposes a GraphQL API.